liuxin0824/DEG_rebuttal/README.md

 Roboreward and Robodopamine exhibit mediocre performance in from-scratch RL on MetaWorld, which may be mainly attributed to the following reasons:

 - **r1**.
 Distribution shift between the states during reward model training and those encountered at online RL.
 These methods are primarily designed for VLA fine-tuning, where most training data consists of successful trajectories or failed samples near successful ones.
-In contrast, learning low-level control from scratch involves a large number of random states rarely covered in their training data, which may lead to inaccurate reward predictions.
+In contrast, learning low-level control from scratch involves a large number of random states rarely covered in their training data, which may lead to model confusion and inaccurate reward predictions.

 - **r2**.
 Lacking coverage of MetaWorld domains in pre-training data.
-Since reward prediction is not the inherent task of VLMs, the VLM-based reward model may require more data to align its pre-trained reward prediction capability to unfamiliar tasks.
+Since reward prediction is not an inherent task of VLMs, VLM-based reward models may suffer from generalization issues on unseen domains and may require more data to align their pre-trained reward-prediction capabilities with unfamiliar tasks.

 - **r3**.
 Directly guiding online RL without any environmental feedback in single-camera MetaWorld is inherently challenging.
 Diffusion Reward is specifically designed for Metaworld, while it also demonstrates in its paper that it fails consistently on reward-free MetaWorld tasks.
 TeViR also struggles in the reward-free setting even with three camera views.